JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/matrix/offset_matrices.rst

 ^^^^^^^^^^^

 - **Global Axis** - This option translate matrices in global space.
-- **Local Axis** - This option translate matrices in local space, in other words, the translation vector is rotated based on the rotation of the transfromation matrix before it get added.
+- **Local Axis** - This option translate matrices in local space, in other words, the translation vector is rotated based on the rotation of the transformation matrix before it get added.

 Rotations
 ^^^^^^^^^